12 Things to Do in Delft, the Dutch City of Blue And White

 On a regular day in September, we decided to hop on our motor scooter for a 30-minute drive from Rotterdam (where we live) to Delft.
-Despite having visited this charming city many times, we again discovered many new things to do in Delft.
+Despite having visited this charming city many times before, we again discovered many new things to do in Delft.

 Such as climbing up 376 steps for an 85m high view.
 But we will come to that later…